 The Southeast Geometry Seminar (SGS) is a semiannual series of one day event sponsored by:

-Thanks to an NSF grant, we have funds to support participants, particularly students and recent Ph.D. recipients.
+Thanks to an NSF grant currently held at the University of Georgia, we have funds to support participants, particularly students and recent Ph.D. recipients.
 We encourage women and minorities to apply.
 To apply please write to us.